kirkjerk/blogallery/README.md

 The system is based around `a href` links to fullsize images, wrapping "inline-size" images (roughly column width).
 Those inline-size images are displayed small when in initial thumbnail mode.

+Here is some sample usage.
+Nothing besides including the css file, the script file, and adding the "blogallery" class is needed, the rest relies on one of the following structures to designate the currently displayed and the full size images.

 ```
 <link rel="stylesheet" type="text/css" href="blogallery.css" />